mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 The MLflow Tracking UI provides a best-in-class experience for prompt engineering.
 With no code required, you can try out multiple LLMs from the :ref:`AI Gateway <gateway>`, parameter configurations, and prompts to build a variety of models for question answering, document summarization, and beyond.
-Using the Evaluation UI, you can also evaluate multiple models on a set of inputs and compare the responses to select the best one.
+Using the embedded Evaluation UI, you can also evaluate multiple models on a set of inputs and compare the responses to select the best one.
 Every model created with the prompt engineering UI is stored in the :ref:`MLflow Model <models>` format and can be deployed for batch or real time inference.
-All model parameters are tracked as :ref:`MLflow Runs <tracking>`.
+All configurations (prompt templates, choice of LLM, parameters, etc.) are tracked as :ref:`MLflow Runs <tracking>`.

 .. _prompt-engineering-quickstart: